vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 If the vCenter Server credentials change after the deployment of a VCH, you must update that VCH with the new credentials.
 The VCH will not function until you update the credentials.

 You provide the new vCenter Server credentials in the `vic-machine configure --ops-user` and `--ops-password` options.
 You use the `vic-machine configure --ops-user` and `--ops-password` options to update the credentials even if you did not specify the `vic-machine create --ops-user` and `--ops-password` options during the initial deployment of the VCH.
 If you did not specify `vic-machine create --ops-user` and `--ops-password` during the deployment of the VCH, by default the VCH uses the values from `vic-machine create --user` and `--password` for the `--ops-user` and `--ops-password` settings, and it uses these credentials for day-to-day, post-deployment operation.

 For example, if you specified `--user Administrator@vsphere.local` in the `vic-machine create` command, and you did not set the `vic-machine create --ops-user` and `--ops-password` options, the VCH automatically sets `--ops-user` to Administrator@vsphere.local and uses this account for post-deployment operations.
 Consequently, if the password for Administrator@vsphere.local changes, you must specify the `vic-machine configure --ops-user` and `--ops-password` options to update the password.

-This example specifies the `--user` and `--password` options to log into vCenter Server, and then specifies `--ops-user` and `--ops-password` to update those settings in the VCH.
+This example specifies the `--user` and `--password` options to log into vCenter Server, and then specifies `--ops-user` and `--ops-password` to update the password for the Administrator@vsphere.local account in the VCH.

 <pre>$ vic-machine-<i>operating_system</i> configure
     --target <i>vcenter_server_address</i>